Card Notes & Sources

 Card 2

-Information about Liu Hui, Bhaskaracharya and Augustus De Morgan were revealed in an incredible paper called What’s so Baffling About Negative Numbers? – a Cross-Cultural Comparison by the genius David Mumford.
+Information about De Morgan plus Liu Hui and Bhaskaracharya are revealed in an incredible paper called What’s so Baffling About Negative Numbers? – a Cross-Cultural Comparison by the genius David Mumford.
 Honestly I think it’s telling that after reading a hundred things, the most insightful, comprehensive and thoughtful work about this little sixth grade topic came from a Fields Medalist, MacArthur winner and Putnam fellow.
 See the paper here.

 Card 3